afoxman/rnts-example/README.md

 The intent is to provide a playground for developing solutions to these problems.

-The repo is currently "broken", meaning it can't run TypeScript builds or provide full IntelliSense.
+The repo is currently "broken", meaning it can't build, bundle or provide full IntelliSense.
 Once the problems are fixed, everything should work.

-The repo can, however, be bundled into a react-native app.
-This is because the bundler has extra logic which TypeScript does not.

 Interesting commands (from the repo root):